 - In a small bowl whisk all the dry ingredients until combined.

-- Roll four pieces of foil into balls (about the size of tennis balls) and place in the bottom of the slow cooker
+- Roll four pieces of foil into balls (about the size of tennis balls and place them in the bottom of the slow cooker

-- Remove the insides of the chicken, rinse and pat dry with paper towels
+- Remove the gizzard and liver from the inside of the chicken rinse and pat dry with paper towels

-- If you want a crispy skin remove chicken and place on baking sheet.
-Turn oven to broil, and broil chicken for 2-3 minutes just to crisp it up.
-Careful not to burn it.
+- If you want crispy skin remove chicken and place it on a baking sheet.
+Turn oven to broil and broil chicken for 5 minutes just to crisp it up.